 Although a longer PFI has been associated with better outcomes, the strategy of artificially extending the PFI with a nonplatinum regimen does not appear to improve survival outcomes compared with the use of platinum.
 In the MITO8 trial, 215 patients with progression 6 to 12 months after platinum-based chemotherapy were randomly assigned to nonplatinum-based chemotherapy followed at progression by platinum-based chemotherapy, or the reverse treatment sequence .
 The nonplatinum-based therapy consisted of pegylated liposomal doxorubicin, topotecan, or gemcitabine, and the platinum-based therapy was carboplatin with either paclitaxel or gemcitabine.
-Preliminary results suggest that the median OS was not improved with initial nonplatinum-based chemotherapy (21.8 versus 24.5 months; hazard ratio [HR] for death 1.38, 95% CI 0.99-1.94).
+Although median PFS was increased (9.0 versus 5.0 months), the median OS was not improved with initial nonplatinum-based chemotherapy (21.8 versus 24.5 months; hazard ratio [HR] for death 1.38, 95% CI 0.99-1.94).
 It should be noted, however, that this study was terminated before meeting its primary accrual target.

 TREATMENT — Women with platinum-sensitive recurrent EOC should be considered for both secondary cytoreduction and second-line chemotherapy, with or without bevacizumab.
 The use of second-line chemotherapy is discussed in the following sections.
 Secondary cytoreduction is discussed in more detail separately.
 (See "Cancer of the ovary, fallopian tube, and peritoneum: Surgery for recurrent cancer".)